cdf1982/cdf1982.github.io/_posts/2022-10-12-glancecam_3 5_apple_silicon.md

 Please know it wasn't for _lack of trying_ that this major update didn't ship earlier: while Rosetta2 granted excellent performances, I've been at work on native support since Apple's announcement, getting a DTK on day one.
 After _many_ challenges, and thanks to the kind Beta Testers who helped me make this work great, the future of GlanceCam is brighter than ever.

-As for new features, rest assured that with this major step forward finally Users' hands, plenty is coming!
+As for new features, rest assured that with this major step forward finally in Users' hands, plenty is coming!

-**You can [download GlanceCam 3.5](https://itunes.apple.com/us/app/glancecam-ip-webcam-viewer/id1360797896?l=it&ls=1&mt=12)! now**; if you're already a User, **it would mean the world to me if you took a moment and leave a 5-star review** 😉 or maybe even consider going Pro if you aren't already, or leave a tip if you are.
+**You can [download GlanceCam 3.5](https://itunes.apple.com/us/app/glancecam-ip-webcam-viewer/id1360797896?l=it&ls=1&mt=12)! now**; if you're already a User, **it would mean the world to me if you took a moment to leave a 5-star review** 😉 or maybe even consider going Pro if you aren't already (or leave a tip if you are).
 And, as always, please don't hesitate to **[get in touch](mailto:support@cdf1982.com)**: I love feedback and feature requests!